TheNosiriN/TypelessVector/README.md

 ```c++
 void* Packs[NumOfComponentsTypes];
 ```
 This is terrible. its unnecessary allocations.
-Yet I already know the index of each ComponentPack and their type which was evaluated at compile time, is static and can be retrieved using type `T::Index`.
+Yet I already know the index of each ComponentPack and their type which was evaluated at compile time, is static and can be retrieved using `T::Index`.
 So if I already know each of their types and indices, I can simplify it like this...
 ```c++
 struct ComponentPack {
 	TypelessVector dense;